ThomasSiby/Basic-use-of-Quantum-Espresso-code/2-README_QE_usefull_tools.md

 ##-3) Xcrysdens

-You can explore the crystal structure, find out k-path and many more using Xcrysdens application - http://www.xcrysden.org For certain functionality, Xcrysdens requires basic calculator program.
+You can explore the crystal structure, find out k-path and many more using Xcrysdens application - http://www.xcrysden.org For certain functionality, Xcrysdens requires a basic calculator program.
 On Ubuntu/ Debian:

 sudo apt update
 sudo apt install bc xcrysden